2006 Annual Science Report

-- Development of high-throughput assays to detect DNA damage.
-Previously our lab used an HPLC method that while accurate, required highly purified DNA and was expensive and slow.
-Through work conducted by Erin Lashnits, formerly an undergraduate and now a graduate student at Stanford, a quicker, high throughput method for detection of direct and indirect DNA damage is available in our lab.
+- We developed high-throughput assays to detect DNA damage.
+Previously our lab used an HPLC method that, while accurate, required highly purified DNA and was expensive and slow.
+Through work conducted by Erin Lashnits, formerly an undergraduate and now a graduate student at Stanford, a quicker, high throughput method for detection of direct and indirect DNA damage is available in our lab using fluorescent antibodies.

-- Survival of microbes in meteorites.
-Collaborator Consolmagno obtained breccia that functions as an analog of meteorites, and is determining crack dimensions in collaboration with the Natural History Museum, London.
-In our lab, Technician Rogoff has begun to test whether we can easily get microbes in and out of the breccia.
-This work is being conducted in preparation for tests of radiation resistance of the organisms once inside meteorites, and to have enough data to request actual meteorite samples.
+- We assessed the survival of microbes in meteorites.
+Collaborator Consolmagno obtained a rock breccia that functions as an analog of meteorites and is determining crack dimensions in collaboration with the Natural History Museum, London.
+In our lab, Research Associate Rogoff has begun to test whether we can easily get microbes in and out of the breccia.
+This work is being conducted to prepare for tests of radiation resistance of the organisms located inside meteorites, and to acquire sufficient data to justify our request for actual meteorite samples.

 PROJECT INVESTIGATORS:Lynn Rothschild